mattjanz3n/foldersstructure/README.md

 You can edit workflow in Automator.app for your requirements.

-### Future
+### Future Plans
-- add in proper subfolders
+- add in proper subfolders (working-links, etc).
 - add in branding project structure.
+- auto-add in template PSD files for web projects.